C2.3 Identify and use equivalent relationships for whole numbers up to 1000, in various contexts.

 Example 2

-The strategy cancel terms or equal expressions allows students to see the equality of a number sentence.
+The strategy of canceling terms or comparing equal expressions allows students to recognize the equality within a number sentence.
 Canceling terms involves crossing out the identical terms that appear on either side of the = sign.
 Crossing out or canceling terms that are on either side of the = sign makes it easier to establish relationships between the remaining terms and helps students develop their algebraic reasoning.
 This should be shown with concrete materials and not just explained as a rule or procedure.

 Skill: Explaining a Situation of Equality